 When developers are working on Spigot or Paper, or writing plugins that utilise NMS, they're working with a reasonably obfuscated version of the code.
 This obfuscation means the code is hard to both read and understand.
 A Paper hard fork would allow the team to switch to the official Mojang mappings for Minecraft, allowing developers to more quickly and easily write code.
 Forge is also using this in the future, with Fabric providing support in Yarn.
 This cohesion majorly increases cross-project compatibility and ease of sharing patches.

 Spigot's userbase has been shrinking substantially over the past few years.
-While nothing is stopping you from using it, it's generally a pretty bad idea.
-While over time, a Paper hard fork would make it harder to use Spigot, there are already numerous growing reasons not to use Spigot over Paper.
+While nothing is stopping you from using it, it's generally a pretty bad idea in the modern Minecraft server ecosystem.
+While over time, a Paper hard fork would make it harder to use Spigot if plugins do start to abandon the platform, there are already numerous growing reasons not to use Spigot over Paper.